hazelweakly/hazelweakly.me/src/blog/the-power-of-being-new--a-proven-recipe-for-high-impact.md

 I've been able to take this approach and do some pretty cool things with it in my career.

-At a previous company I onboarded, improved onboarding documentation, synthesized cross-org inefficiencies, wrote a technical doc on developer productivity and how it fit into the company, got buy-in, implemented it, shepherded it, and onboarded the entire org, all in one month--the month that I joined.
+At a previous company I onboarded, improved onboarding documentation, synthesised cross-org inefficiencies, wrote a technical doc on developer productivity and how it fit into the company, got buy-in, implemented it, shepherded it, and onboarded the entire org, all in one month--the month that I joined.

 Some things that made this possible: